NBA criticisms and controversies: Bulls v Celtics

 During a 2009 playoff series between the Celtics and Bulls, many Bulls fans felt that the referees were favoring the Celtics.
 In Game 5, Celtics guard Rajon Rondo made hard contact with the face of Bulls' center Brad Miller, with 2 seconds left in overtime and the Celtics leading by two.
 Earlier in Game 5, Rondo tripped Bulls guard Kirk Hinrich, forcing him to get stitches.
-The hit on Miller left him with a bleeding mouth, but because the foul was ruled a personal foul, Miller had to shoot the free throws to be allowed to return.
+The hit on Miller left him with a bleeding mouth, but because the foul was ruled a personal foul, Miller had to shoot the free throws, or he would not be allowed to return, and the Celtics would get to pick the replacement shooter.
 Had the foul been ruled a flagrant, the Bulls would have been able to pick the replacement shooter.
-Miller missed the first free throw, and then deliberately miss the second to give the Bulls a chance to tie, but the free throw did not hit the rim, the Celtics got possession, and ran out the clock.
+Miller missed the first free throw, and then had to deliberately miss the second to give the Bulls a chance to tie, but the free throw did not hit the rim, the Celtics got possession, and ran out the clock.
 Rondo admitted after the game that he did not have a play on the ball.

 In Game 6, near the end of the first quarter, Rondo threw Hinrich into the scorer's table in a fashion similar to Robert Horry's body slam of Steve Nash two years earlier.
 Rondo was assessed a flagrant 1, which allowed him to stay in the game.
 A flagrant 2, would have meant an ejection (Horry's punishment for his similar foul).
 After both games, the league reviewed the incidents and decided not to suspend Rondo, while Horry earned a 2-game suspension.
 Orlando Magic center Dwight Howard was suspended for Game 6 of the Magic's series v the 76ers after the league reviewed tape of him elbowing Sixers center Samuel Dalembert in the head in Game 5.
 The game-time technical, after review was upgraded to a flagrant 2.